Deacon Schmitt

 Scouting Report

-Deacon Schmitt is a high-floor, versatile offensive line prospect from Colorado with a massive frame and advanced technique for his age.
-A physical, mauling presence in the run game, he projects as a multi-year starter for a Power Five program with an NFL ceiling.
+Deacon Schmitt is a high-level, physical offensive line prospect and the top player in Colorado for the 2026 cycle.
+A mauler in the run game with advanced technique, he projects as a multi-year starter for a major Power 5 program with a clear NFL ceiling.

 Physical Profile